-Provide van delivery service five days per week (Monday through Friday) to all member libraries, and at least two times per week at both of the academic libraries that receive MCLS delivery service.
-The delivery route also includes stops to pick up materials returned at book drops located in the outlying areas of Hilbert and Valders.
+Provide van delivery service five days per week (Monday through Friday) to all member libraries, and at least two times per week at the academic library that receives MCLS delivery service.
+The delivery route also includes stops to pick up materials returned at book drops located in the outlying areas of Hilbert, Valders, and Mishicot.

-Contract with the South Central Library System for statewide intersystem van delivery service four days a week.
+Contract with the South Central Library System for statewide intersystem van delivery service five days a week.